adrianveen/SQL_Project/cleaning_data.md

 See comments in SQL code blocks for more details.
 In general, the following items were addressed:
 - extracting dates and times from integer or text values
 - correctly formatting dollar amounts
-- removing duplicate product or sku value, or unused sku values
+- removing duplicate product or sku values, or unused sku values
-- cleaning up the product name and category name to remove additional characters or prefixes/additional words
+- cleaning the product names and category names to remove additional characters or prefixes/additional words
 - dropping unused columns (ie. all NULL) or columns with insignificant values

 Queries: